-E. Landlord verification: Two years verification of residency, rent payment, and compliance with all lease obligations and site and building rules, except that public housing families shall show one year of prior compliance or one year engaged in activities toward compliance.
+E. Landlord verification: Two years verification of residency, rent payment, and compliance with all lease obligations and site and building rules, except that Cabrini/RRC families shall show one year of prior compliance or one year engaged in activities toward compliance.
 In no cases will relatives qualify as landlord references.
 If an applicant has just come from college, a verifiable dorm history will be considered.
-Any outstanding rent owed to the CHA or outstanding utilities must be paid before occupancy.
+Any outstanding rent owed to any public housing authority, including, but not limited to the CHA, or outstanding utilities must be paid before occupancy.
 Included in the landlord verification is information about activity of guests, amount of traffic, and unauthorized occupants.
 Applicants will be rejected based on a negative history as reported by the landlord.

-Landlord judgments entered due to no fault of the applicant, e.g. eviction pursuant to a no-cause 30day notice or Landlord's suit for full contract rent because of CHA's abatement of Section 8 voucher payments due to Landlord's failure to comply with HQS standards will not be considered.
+Landlord judgments entered due to no fault of the applicant, e.g. eviction pursuant to a no-cause 30-day notice or Landlord's suit for full contract rent because of a housing authority's abatement of Section 8 voucher payments due to Landlord's failure to comply with HQS standards will not be considered.

 Applicants should not have judgments in favor of a current or past landlord within the past two years.
 If an applicant has a landlord judgment in the past two years, the applicant must demonstrate one year without a landlord judgment.
-The first year of residency at Parkside Nine Phase II will be evaluated to satisfy the second year of the requirement.
+The first year of residency at Parkside 4 Phase 2 will be evaluated to satisfy the second year of the requirement.

-Working to Meet: A public housing applicant under the Cabrini Consent Decree or the RRC will be considered as "working to meet" this criteria if he/she has a documented history of paying rent and of paying any repayment agreement, if applicable, for one year.
+Working to Meet: An applicant under the Cabrini Consent Decree or the RRC will be considered as "working to meet" this criteria if he/she has a documented history of paying rent and of paying any repayment agreement, if applicable, for one year.

-Exception: A public housing applicant covered by the Cabrini Consent Decree or the RRC is excepted from these criteria if he/she entered into a repayment agreement and has been current with payments for the past three months.
+Exception: An applicant covered by the Cabrini Consent Decree or the RRC is excepted from these criteria if he/she entered into a repayment agreement and has been current with payments..

 F. Credit history: Applicants must show a history of performance in meeting financial obligations.

 For specifics, refer to Section III under the heading of "Review and Checking of Credit History".

 G. Drug testing: All adult household members (age 18 or older) must pass a drug screening at the time of application, and agree to renewal testing, annually, at lease renewal.
-See Section III,

-"Application Process", for detailed information under the heading of "Drug Related Activity".
+See Section III, "Application Process", for detailed information under the heading of "Drug Related Activity".